SpatiaLite is an SQLite database engine with spatial functions added.

-- The left panel displays the database hierachy, such as a list of tables, and columns within the table.
+The left panel displays the database hierarchy, such as a list of tables, and columns within the table.
 Right click on elements of the left panel to select from a list of common database actions.

 Right Click on the MunicipalHalls table and select “Edit table rows”.
 Notice the SQL query which has been created for you in the top right pane, and results in the bottom right.:

 SELECT ROWID, "PK_UID", "AREA", "PERIMETER", "COMU", "Geometry" FROM "MunicipalHalls" ORDER BY ROWID

 Now let’s try tweaking this SQL statement to get NOME and (Lat,Long) for only the NOME_PROV fields include “BRESCIA”, this time using the MunicipalHallsView.
 In the upper right SQL pane type:

 SELECT NOME, X(Geometry) AS Longitude, Y(Geometry) AS Latitude FROM "MunicipalHallsView" WHERE NOME_PROV LIKE "BRESCIA";